 Note it might need a little longer to bake if it’s still somewhat cold.

-To freeze after baking: Bake and completely cool the cornbread casserole.
+To freeze after cooking: Bake and completely cool the cornbread casserole.
 Cover it tightly in a freezer-safe dish and freeze for up to 2 months.

 When ready to eat, thaw overnight in the refrigerator.
 Then reheat in the oven at a low temperature (about 300°F) until it’s warmed through.